ioBroker/ioBroker.docs/docs/en/install/windows.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/install/windows.md
-hash: px8Pj5WdRIRET04sAvbr8e4683UA6b4G1aExlrwjJgs=
+hash: 69niA2RvwVAdu1dGhvw/9To2FnAkAKCC+n05IJR1SH0=
 ---
 # Install ioBroker on Windows
 ?> ***This article is currently being expanded***.<br><br> Help out at ioBroker.
-Please note the [ioBroker Style Guide](community/styleguidedoc) so that the changes can be adopted more easily.
+Please note the [ioBroker Style Guide](../community/styleguidedoc.md) so that the changes can be adopted more easily.

 The following instructions guide you through the installation step by step.
 Please do not skip any steps as some commands build on each other.

 ## Check prerequisites
-!> First check whether the system fulfills all the necessary [Installation Requirements](install/requirements).
+!> First check whether the system fulfills all the necessary [Installation Requirements](requirements.md).

 Node.js is required to run ioBroker.
-The following assumes that neither Node.js nor ioBroker is installed on the PC.
-If ioBroker is already installed, please proceed to the [Update]() section.
+In the following it is assumed that neither Node.js nor ioBroker is installed on the PC.
+If ioBroker is already installed, please continue with section [updates](windows.md#update).

 To see whether Node.js is installed, the `Ausführen` dialog is opened with the key combination <kbd>⊞ Windows</kbd> + <kbd>r</kbd> and then the command there